Last update March 3, 2025

 12. Gouin S, Patel H. Unusual cause of seizure.
 Pediatr Emerg Care.
 1996 Abstract

 13. Theis JG, Koren G. Camphorated oil: still endangering the lives of Canadian children.
 CMAJ.
-1995 Abstract Full text (link to original source) Full text (in our servers)
+1995 Abstract Full text (link to original source)

 14. Liebelt EL, Shannon MW.
 Small doses, big problems: a selected review of highly toxic common medications.
 Pediatr Emerg Care.
 1993 Abstract